MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 You might also configure the **<tcpOptions>** element and set the **soReuseAddr** attribute to `true`: `<tcpOptions soReuseAddr="true"/>`.

 #### Liberty features required by the MobileFirst Server applications
-You can use the following features for Java™ EE 6 or Java EE 7.
+You can use the following features for Java EE 6 or Java EE 7.

 **MobileFirst Server administration service**